Charles Calvert, 3rd Baron Baltimore: Relations with his son Benedict

 Charles remained a Roman Catholic, despite the adverse political disadvantages.
 But his eldest son Benedict Calvert, 4th Baron Baltimore (1679–1715), did not maintain this allegiance.
 Benedict correctly calculated that the chief impediment to the restoration of his family's title to Maryland was the question of religion.
 Accordingly, he abandoned Rome and converted to Anglicanism, deciding to "embrace the protestant religion", and gambling that this move would win back his family's lost fortune in the New World.
 Such a bold move would however come at a high price.
 Lord Baltimore, furious at his son's conversion, withdrew his annual allowance of £450 and ended his support for his grandchildren's education and maintenance.
 However, Charles Calvert died in 1715, passing his title, and his claim to Maryland, to his son Benedict.
-Benedict is buried in the churchyard of St Pancras Old Church in London.
+Charles is buried in the churchyard of St Pancras Old Church in London.